geomapfish/geomapfish_website/README.md

 ## Prerequisites

-This README file was written for Windows users.
-The whole thing surely works on Linux, but the commands might slightly differ.
+This README file was written for *Windows* users.
+The whole thing surely works on *Linux*, but the commands might slightly differ.

-On Windows, you should:
+On *Windows*, you should:

-* Install *Python* and *virtualenv* (using *pip*)
+* Install *Python*
 * Install *Git*

 ## Installation